Eating Disorders Program

 Our health care professionals are committed to a family-based, multi-disciplinary team approach.
 This also includes primary care physicians, psychologists, psychotherapists, nutritionists, psychiatrists, and other pediatric specialists engaged in the care of youth and families with suspected eating disorders.

-When we think about eating disorders, we tend to think in terms of dramatic weight loss.
-In fact, eating disorders represent a spectrum of emotional illnesses, characterized by the patient’s struggle with self-acceptance and body dissatisfaction.
+While eating disorders may lead to dramatic weight loss, they may also be accompanied by weight gain or no change in weight at all.
+Eating disorders represent a spectrum of emotional illnesses, characterized by the patient’s struggle with self-acceptance and body dissatisfaction.

-While eating disorders are not as common in boys, there has been a noted increase in the number of adolescent males being treated for eating disorders.
-For adolescent girls, eating disorders account for one-third of the most chronic illness for this group.
+Eating disorders are more common in girls than boys.
+However, there has been a noted increase in the number of adolescent males being treated for eating disorders.
+Among adolescent and young adult females, eating disorders are one of the most common chronic illnesses.

 We treat the following eating disorders:

 - Binge eating disorders or compulsive overeating

 Vanderbilt®, Vanderbilt University Medical Center®, V Oak Leaf Design®,

 Monroe Carell Jr. Children's Hospital at Vanderbilt®, and Vanderbilt Health®